 - Immigration Services: The IRC offers high-quality, low-cost immigration legal services to refugees and other vulnerable newcomers.
-Through USCIS Board of Immigration Appeals (BIA) Accredited Representatives, IRC provides representation in connection with filing of applications and petitions for adjustment of status, family reunification, naturalization and other immigration benefits.
+Through the Department of Justice (DoJ), IRC immigration specialists become accredited representatives; IRC provides representation in connection with filing of applications and petitions for adjustment of status, family reunification, naturalization and other immigration benefits.
 Family reunification is a hallmark of the US Refugee Program, bringing back together loved-ones separated during the chaos of conflict.

 There are many ways that you can get involved with the IRC’s work in Wichita.
 You can: